Sting (wrestler): Last feuds and contract expiration (2000–2001)

-WCW officials Vince Russo and Eric Bischoff, in an attempt to save the fading company, rebooted all current storylines on April 10, and declared all titles vacant.
+On April 10, 2000, WCW officials Vince Russo and Eric Bischoff, in an attempt to save the fading company, rebooted all current storylines and declared all titles vacant.
 At Spring Stampede the following week, Sting advanced to the finals of the United States Championship tournament by defeating Booker T and Vampiro in the first two rounds.
 Vampiro then cost Sting the championship in the finals against Scott Steiner, leading to an intense feud between Sting and Vampiro.
 Sting pinned Vampiro at Slamboree on May 7, and Vampiro beat Sting in a Human Torch match at The Great American Bash on June 11; for the climax of the match, Borden switched with a stuntman, who was set on fire and thrown off the top of the frame of the stage's entrance video screen.
 At Bash at the Beach on July 9, he returned wearing another Sting mask as men wearing cloaks and Sting masks carried him in a casket, attacking Vampiro.
+At New Blood Rising, Sting defeated The Demon.
+At Fall Brawl, Sting defeated The Great Muta and Vampiro in a three-way match.

-Sting went on to feud with Jeff Jarrett and then Scott Steiner.
-Steiner attacked and injured Sting in November.
+Sting went on to feud with Jeff Jarrett where he lost to him at Halloween Havoc. on the November 15 episode of WCW Thunder, Scott Steiner trapped Sting in a straitjacket and injured him in what was his final televised appearance until the final Nitro.
+At Millennium Final, Sting defeated Kevin Nash to win the WCW European Cup.
 Sting remained absent from WCW programming until the final episode of Nitro on March 26, 2001.
 By this point, WCW had been purchased by the World Wrestling Federation (WWF), and the final match in WCW history pitted Sting against his longtime rival Flair; the two had also competed on the first episode of Nitro on September 4, 1995.
 Sting defeated Flair and the two embraced at the end of the contest.

 After the WWF chose not to buy out Sting's contract with AOL Time Warner, he rejected a buyout offer of 50 cents on the dollar from AOL Time Warner, instead waiting until his contract expired in March 2002 (he announced a short-lived retirement in February of that year).
 Borden then entered into contract negotiations with the WWF, but ultimately did not join the promotion.